-Method (for the almond marzipan): Mix the ground almonds with the water and the sugar, add the green colouring to colour the paste.
-Mix until well combined then knead until soft and compact.
-At this point roll with a rolling pin and cut into a rectangular shape to be used for the outer part of the cassata.
+Preparation of the almond paste: combine the almond flour with the water and sugar and add the green colouring to colour the paste.
+Mix until a uniform paste is obtained and knead until it becomes soft and compact.
+Now roll it out with a rolling pin, cut into a rectangular shape and use for the outside of the cassata.

-Method (for the ricotta cream): pass the ricotta through a sieve then add the sugar, the diced dark chocolate, 1 sachet of vanilla and the zuccata.
+Preparation of the ricotta cream: pass the ricotta through the sieve, adding the sugar, the diced dark chocolate, a sachet of vanilla and the zuccata.

-Method (for the icing): Dissolve the icing sugar in the water.
-Place on a low heat and add a little orange flower water.
-Then leave it to rest.
-Cut the sponge into 3 disc shapes.
-Pour one glass of water, sugar and one glass of Vermouth into a bowl.
-Place the discs in the bowl.
-Use one of the soaked disks soaked to make the outer part of the cassata.
-Line the mould with clingfilm and arrange the marzipan rectangles on the edge of the mould, alternating rectangles of marzipan with slices of sponge of the same size.
-Place one of the soaked sponge discs on the bottom of the mould and spread the ricotta cream on top.
-Repeat with the second and third sponge discs then allow to rest for about half an hour.
-Flip over the mould, use the clingfilm to remove the cake and cover with the icing you prepared earlier.
-At this point cover the cassata to be decorated with candied fruit.
-Place the cassata in the refrigerator and leave it to rest for about 2 hours before serving.
+Preparation of the icing: dissolve the icing sugar in water by slowly warming it over a low flame and add a little orange flower water.
+Leave it to rest.
+Cut the sponge cake into 3 layers and immerse them in a bowl containing a glass of water, sugar and a glass of Vermouth.
+Use one of these soaked layers to create the outside of the cassata.
+Insert cling film into the mould and arrange the almond paste rectangle around its edge, using equal, alternating amounts of almond paste and slices of sponge cake.
+Place one of the sponge cake layers on the bottom of the mould and spread the ricotta cream over it.
+Finally, cover with the third sponge cake layer and leave to rest for about half an hour.
+Then turn the mould over and extract the cake with the help of the cling film and coat it with the prepared icing.
+Decorate the coated cassata with candied fruit.
+To finish off, place the cassata in the fridge and wait 2 hours before serving.

-For those who do not like the sumptuous decorations and the very sweet taste of this dessert, garnished with icing and colorful candied fruits, there is an older, even original version.
-The baked cassata, mostly widespread in Palermo, is a shortcrust pastry and sponge cake dessert with a filling of ricotta, sugar and chocolate drops, which, precisely, should be cooked in the oven.
-We assure you that this version is as good as the best known recipe.
-Why don’t you try?…
+For those who don’t like the richness and very sweet taste of the classic cassata siciliana decorated with icing and multicoloured candied fruit, there is an older, equally traditional, version.
+Cassata al forno [baked cassata], more widespread in the Palermo area, is a shortcrust pastry and sponge cake tart filled with ricotta cheese, sugar and chocolate drops which is indeed cooked in the oven.
+Rest assured, this version is every bit as good as the more well-known recipe.
+Try it and see…